Get exclusive member benefits & effect social change. Join Today

 Never bundle feverish children in heavy blankets or layers of clothing.
 Dress them in lightweight clothing and give them water or other liquids to keep them hydrated.

-Call a doctor in the case of any of the following:
+According to the Mayo Clinic, call a doctor in the case of any of the following:

-Written by: Maureen Donohue
+Written by: Maureen Donohue and Valenica Higuera

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.